saliccio/unity-throw-preview/README.md

 CameraOffset - Line start position relative to the camera.

 PointInterval - X intervals of the parabola.
-If you increase this, the parabola's lines will be more unvisible.
+If you increase this, the parabola's line segments will be more unvisible.

 PeakY - How much do you want to raise the parabola in Y axis.